Skip to Content

 If you have decided that a hard money loan is the right option for you and you have a lender, then how do you go about getting one?
 Pretty easily, it turns out.

-A lender will want to make sure you fulfill their requirements to borrow money, as in you have a property to purchase for collateral.
+A lender will want to make sure you fulfill their requirements to borrow money, as in, you have a property to purchase as collateral.

 Approved loan application with rubber stamp and calculator concept